Efficient storage of Pareto points in biobjective mixed integer programming: Computational Experiments

-To further test the utility of our proposed data structure alongside BB, we performed another set of tests in which BOMILP instances of BOMILP were solved using the BB algorithm of \citet{adelgren2016}.
-We chose this BB algorithm mainly because it utilizes a dynamic data structure, such as a list or our tree, not only for storing found solutions, but also to check for domination of bound sets and hence, for fathoming a node in the BB tree.
-Thus this BB algorithm exploits the data structure proposed in this paper to the fullest possible extent.
-In contrast, the BB of \citet{belotti2012biobjective} employs a different set of fathoming rules.
-A secondary motivation for testing with this new BB is that, as reported in \citet{adelgren2016}, it is able to solve larger instances in under 8 hours, including the type 2 instances from \citet{boland2013biobjective}.
+To test more in depth the utility of a BoT when utilized in a BB, we performed another set of tests in which a variety of instances of BOMILP were solved using branch-and-bound.
+To ensure the results were not too dependent on one solver, we ran our tests on two implementations, described in \citet{belotti2012biobjective} and \citet{adelgren2016}.
+The latter utilizes this data structure not only for storing found solutions, but also to check for domination of bound sets and hence, for fathoming.
+In addition, it uses {\em warm starting}, i.e., it generates an initial set of points before the BB is started.
+This BB was able to solve larger instances in under 8 hours and also did not run into numerical difficulties when solving instances of type II from \citet{boland2013biobjective}.
+For both BB solvers, we have used approach A2 for rebalancing.